TauhidSakib/Flight-Ticket-Booking-Online-/README.md

-# Airlines Management System
+# Flight Ticket Booking Online

-Flight Management System using MERN Stack.
 It consists of an Admin Panel having specified permissions to access the database along with a Customer Panel having specified CRUD operations control and book as many tickets as they want.

 ## Table of Contents